amanuel/amanuel.github.com/tabfinder.md

 ---
 {% include JB/setup %}

-## Safari extension to search your open tabs.
+## Safari extension to search open tabs.

 Have too many open tabs?
 Wasting time looking for tabs you opened a few hours/days ago?
 This extension is for you.